-- Exercises like yoga, stretching, walking, online fitness class.
+- Exercises like yoga, stretching, walking, and online fitness class.

 - Start your day with gratitude.

-The bonus of creating a 90 day plan is it is a way to create routines in your life.
+The bonus of creating a 90-day plan is it is a way to create routines in your life.
 Additionally, it is a way to discover what you like and dislike.
-Also, a 90 day plan is enough time for you to stretch yourself and make progress towards your goals.
+Also, a 90-day plan is enough time to stretch yourself and progress toward your goals.

-A basic 90 day plan will have spaces for you to write the activity you wish to achieve.
+A basic 90-day plan will allow you to write the activity you wish to achieve.
 It will also have tick boxes for you to tick to say you have completed the activity for the day.

 There are a few steps to take when tracking your daily activities.
-The first is the initial step of deciding what and why you would like to track something.
-The second step is setting up your routine and 90 day planner.
+The first step is deciding what and why you would like to track something.
+The second step is setting up your routine and 90-day planner.
 The third step is tracking daily.

 - Decide what you would like to track and why.

 For example, if your goal is weight loss, decide how many kgs/lbs you’d like to lose over the 90 days.
 Be realistic.

 - Set yourself up for success.